 Chubby Dog Farm chickens are some of the happiest chickens in Texas.
-They sleep in a deluxe chicken coop and run, complete with two feet of hardware cloth buried in concrete to keep them safe, and then they free range in the electric fenced goat paddock during the day.
+They sleep in a deluxe chicken coop and run, complete with two feet of hardware cloth buried in concrete to keep them safe, and then they free range in the electric fenced goat paddock (and beyond) during the day.
 We feed our chickens conventional feed and sell the eggs for $3 per dozen, but if we had enough interest, we would certainly upgrade our feed to non-GMO or organic and raise the price per dozen in order to cover the cost of the feed.

 We also have a flock of "wild" red jungle fowl chickens that free range on our homestead hill and reproduce at will.
-We started with five, four roosters and one hen, Veronica Corningstone, the matriarch of the flock to this day who is pictured above with her chicks.
+We started with five, four roosters and one hen, Veronica Corningstone, the matriarch of the flock to this day who is pictured in the above banner with her chicks.
 She has become an excellent mother, and raises her chicks to be as self-sufficient as possible in the shortest amount of time.
 We have at least six laying hens who sit on their eggs, so we have tons of babies at any given time running around the farm... coming to the porch peeping for dried meal worms.
 We end our day sitting on the porch, watching the goats settle down and the wild chickens go to roost in the goat yard.
 It is very satisfying to see the moms teach their babies to fly to safety and rest.